catalyst-cloud/catalystcloud-docs/source/alarm/overview.rst

 Useful Meters
 =============

 The following is an incomplete list of meters that can be used to create a threshold alarm.

 Compute Resources
 -----------------

 * cpu_util (%)
-* disk.usage (Bytes)
 * memory.usage (MegaBytes)
 * disk.write.bytes.rate (Bytes/second)
 * disk.read.requests.rate (requests/second)